kshedden/cscar_terminal/filesystem.md

 executable file with the given name.
 Use `echo $PATH` to see the current value of the PATH environment variable

-To execute a file in the current directory use `.\filename`.
+To execute a file in the current directory use `./filename`, which works regardless of whether the file is in your PATH.

 Executable files are either native compiled files (binary files), or text files that are scripts to be executed by an interpreter.
 In the